 Bottom line; get the backpack that you like the most.
 I’m here to just share my opinion, but I have no way of knowing which one will suit your specific needs best.
 So chose the one that is a better fit for you, and head over to Amazon.
 You can get them for half of their retail price there!

-However, if you would like to see a few more options first, then continue to the part 2 of our giant comparison of the North Face Surge, Recon, Jester and Borealis backpacks!
+However, if you would like to see a few more options first, then continue to part 2 of our giant comparison of the North Face Surge, Recon, Jester, and Borealis backpacks!